Mental health

 Green exercise is defined as physical activity in the presence of nature and is a term that was coined by the University of Essex in 2003, when a research team was set up to look at where, when, how and why green exercise brings health and well-being benefits7.

 Taking a walk in nature, especially a brisk one (walking at a pace that gets your heart beating faster, but you can still hold a conversation) is a great health all-rounder.
-If you don’t feel motivated to walk alone why not rope in other members of your household or support bubble.
+If you don’t feel motivated to walk alone why not rope in other members of your household.
 Being active with others not only helps with motivation but it's also a great mood booster.

 What are you waiting for?
 Get outside and find your feelgood!